tanushaggarwal/DataVoid/HOW_IT_WORKS.md

-# How PrivacyBlitz Works
+# How DataVoid Works

-## ⚠️ Important: PrivacyBlitz Does NOT Auto-Delete Accounts
+## ⚠️ Important: DataVoid Does NOT Auto-Delete Accounts

-**PrivacyBlitz is a helper tool, not an automatic account deleter.**
+**DataVoid is a helper tool, not an automatic account deleter.**

 ### Why Can't It Auto-Delete?